Early televisions in homes

 I was a teenager at the time, and wasn't particularly interested in the coronation.
 I was more interested in the television and how it entertained us afterwards.

 The appearance of early televisions

 Our television, like all televisions at that time was a bulky piece of polished wood furniture.

-Yet the screen was tiny - only 9 inches, measured diagonally, i.e. just under 23 centimetres, and it was in black and white.
+The screen was tiny - only 9 inches, measured diagonally, i.e. just under 23 centimetres, and the programmes were in black and white.
 Nevertheless we thought it wonderful, as previously we had had to go to the pictures (cinema) to see moving pictures.

-A cathode ray fired 405 lines onto the inner face of the television tube 24 times a second.
-The Pye company offered a bigger screen (perhaps as big as fourteen inches from corner to corner) but the picture was not the least clearer.
+The poor picture quality of early televisions was largely a matter of 'numbers of lines'.
+Let me explain.
+In the early televisions, a cathode ray fired horizontal lines onto the inner face of the television tube 24 times a second.
+There were 405 lines which covered the whole screen.
+Even when the Pye company offered a bigger screen (perhaps as big as fourteen inches from corner to corner) the picture was not in the least clearer.
 Instead, the blank spaces between the lines were wider.

 Unlike wartime wireless sets which were sometimes found to be still working even after the ill-effects of a bomb blast, television sets were frighteningly sensitive.
 A slight bump could turn the picture into jumbled grey jibberish - only recovered by turning off the set, letting it cool down completely and then switching it back on and hoping it had 'sorted itself out'.

 To buy or to rent?